narwhalacademy/zebra-crossing/README.md

 #### Monitor updates & collect receipts

+- Run keyword searches for your name, nickname, and address to see what's out there.
+Also run an image search on your most-used profile pictures.

-- Set up a [Talkwalker](https://www.talkwalker.com/alerts) and/or [Google Alerts](https://www.google.com/alerts) for your name/nickname.
+- Set up a [Talkwalker](https://www.talkwalker.com/alerts) and/or [Google Alerts](https://www.google.com/alerts) for your name and nickname.

 - Start logging (date, time, description, screenshot) incidents in whatever program/app that's easiest for you.